List of Testament members

 Testament is an American thrash metal band from Berkeley, California.
 Formed in 1983, the group originally consisted of guitarists Eric Peterson and Derrick Ramirez, bassist Greg Christian, drummer Louie Clemente and lead vocalist Steve "Zetro" Souza.
-The band's current lineup features Peterson, lead vocalist Chuck Billy (since 1986), lead guitarist Alex Skolnick (from 1983 to 1992, and since 2005), bassist Steve Di Giorgio (from 1998 to 2005, and since 2014) and drummer Dave Lombardo (from 1998 to 1999, and since 2022).
+The band's current lineup features Peterson, lead vocalist Chuck Billy (since 1986), lead guitarist Alex Skolnick (from 1983 to 1992, and since 2005), bassist Steve Di Giorgio (from 1998 to 2005, and since 2014) and drummer Chris Dovas (since 2023).

 History

 1983–1997

-Formed under the name Legacy in 1983 by cousins Eric Peterson (rhythm guitar, backing vocals) and Derrick Ramirez (lead guitar), the original lineup of the group also featured bassist Greg Christian, drummer Louie Clemente and lead vocalist Steve "Zetro" Souza.
+Formed under the name Legacy in 1983 by cousins Eric Peterson (rhythm guitar, backing vocals) and Derrick Ramirez (lead guitar, lead vocals), the original lineup of the group also featured bassist Greg Christian, drummer Louie Clemente, and (after Ramirez decided that he wanted to focus on guitar only) lead vocalist Steve "Zetro" Souza.
 Clemente left the band in 1985 and was replaced by Mike Ronchette.
 Ramirez departed soon after and was replaced by Alex Skolnick.
-This lineup recorded a 4 song demo in 1985.
+This lineup recorded a four-song demo in 1985.
 Souza left to join Exodus in 1986 and was replaced by Chuck Billy, who the departing vocalist had suggested for his replacement.
-Drummer Louie Clemente returned to the band in 1986.
+Drummer Clemente returned to the band in 1986.

 Also in 1986, the band was signed by Megaforce Records and subsequently changed its name to Testament, due to another band using the name Legacy.
 The group's lineup remained stable until October 1992, when Skolnick left due to musical differences and was replaced by Glen Alvelais, formerly of Forbidden.
 Clemente also left at the same time, with his place taken by Forbidden drummer Paul Bostaph.
 By April the following year, Bostaph had been replaced by former Exodus drummer John Tempesta, and by early 1994 Alvelais' lead guitarist role had been taken over by James Murphy.

 After recording the band's sixth studio album Low, Tempesta left Testament to join White Zombie, with Jon Dette taking his place.
 The new drummer also left after a year, reportedly following a disagreement with vocalist Billy, subsequently joining Slayer.
 He was replaced briefly by Chris Kontos, formerly of Machine Head, who recorded a cover version of Judas Priest's "Rapid Fire" for the tribute album A Tribute to Judas Priest: Legends of Metal, Vol. 1 before leaving again.
 By 1996, only Billy and Peterson remained members of Testament, as Murphy, Christian and Kontos had all departed.